 Download printable guide map or scroll down for a map.

 The Owltree (map number: 100)

 Presently undergoing a two-year-long major expansion and renovation, this house once was home to musician Jon Nyberg.
 In 2016 we began a capital improvement project to rehabilitate this house that had fallen into a long period of disuse and to expand its floor space by about three times, and now it is a quasi-American ranch style architecture.
-The south wing is a self-contained guest suite and will become available for use by our guests for events and accommodations, and as a bridal suite during weddings.
+The south wing is a self-contained guest suite and will become available for use for events and accommodations, and as a bridal suite during weddings.
 The north wing will be a private residence.
 Our administrative office also will be located in this building in the near future.
 The name Elalah pays homage to the indigenous history of what is now Columbia County; Elalah was a pre-colonial village that was once located around what is known today as Deer Island, Oregon.

 The wooden country cottages were hand-built using traditional Mennonite craftsmanship.
 Each of these cottages can accommodate up to four guests comfortably (with one of them with maximum capacity of 6).
 They are ideal for personal retreats and lodging primarily during summer.
 Individual guests may reserve one of these cottages online for $100 per night with two nights minimum (subject to a nominal convenience charge).
 The cottages are named after historic figures with ties to this area, including musician Jon R. Nyberg, Dr. Dory M. Walrod, and Mattie Cone Sleeth.